sktime/sktime/docs/source/get_involved/code_of_conduct.rst

 This Code of Conduct is not intended as a static set of rules by which everyone must abide.
-Rather, you are invited to make suggestions for updates or clarifications by contacting the sktime community council at info@sktime.org, or by making a pull request to this document on GitHub.
+Rather, you are invited to make suggestions for updates or clarifications by contacting the sktime Code of Conduct Committee via info@sktime.org, or by making a pull request to this document on GitHub.